-Writing Day Workshops is excited to announce The New Orleans Writing Workshop — a full-day “How to Get Published” writing event in New Orleans, Louisiana, on Saturday, February 23, 2019.
+Writing Day Workshops is excited to announce The 2019 Writers Conference of New Orleans — a full-day “How to Get Published” writing event in New Orleans, Louisiana, on Saturday, February 23, 2019.

 This writing event is a wonderful opportunity to get intense instruction over the course of one day, pitch a literary agent or editor (optional), get your questions answered, and more.
 Note that there are limited seats at the event (125 total).
 All questions about the event regarding schedule, details and registration are answered below.
-Thank you for your interest in the 2019 New Orleans Writing Workshop!
+Thank you for your interest in the 2019 Writers Conference of New Orleans!

 WHAT IS IT?